learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/README.md

   end
 ```
-+ If we want to be able to change the value of the instance variable like a user's age, a second method is required called a **_setter_** method:
++ If we want to be able to change the value of the instance variable like a user's age, a second method is required called a **writer** method:
 ```ruby
   class User